whyisyoung/process_data_for_pointer_summrizer/README.md

 Tokenized stories are written to the directory: `tokenized_stories`.
 NOTE: If the tokenized_stories directory exists, it must be empty before running this command!

-Additionally, a `vocab` file is created from the training data.
+Additionally a `vocab` file is created from the training data.
 This is also placed in `finished_files`.
+NOTE: If you are using the pretrained model linked from [here](https://github.com/chmille3/pointer-generator), use the vocab file from Option 1 [here](https://github.com/chmille3/process_data_for_pointer_summrizer).
+You will want the finished_files link, download the zip, and use the vocab file from there.

 Lastly, <story type: train.bin, test.bin, or val.bin> will be split into chunks of 1000 examples per chunk.
 These chunked files will be saved in `finished_files/chunked` as e.g. `train_000.bin`, `train_001.bin`, ..., `train_287.bin`.
 This should take a few seconds.
 You can use either the single files or the chunked files as input to the Tensorflow code (see considerations [here](https://github.com/abisee/cnn-dailymail/issues/3)).